Caleb Aekins

-He previously played for the Canberra Raiders and Penrith Panthers in the NRL and for the Leigh Centurions in the Betfred Championship.
+He previously played for the Canberra Raiders and Penrith Panthers in the NRL and for the Leigh Centurions in the Championship.

 Background

 Aekins was born in Hamilton, New Zealand.

 He played both rugby union and rugby league as a junior for the Otaika Eagles and Hikurangi Stags in rugby league and captained Whangarei Boys High School, in 2015 he moved over to Australia.
 Aekins is of Māori and Welsh descent.

 Playing career

 Penrith Panthers

 Aekins made his NRL debut in round 18 of the 2018 NRL season at fullback for Penrith against the Cronulla-Sutherland Sharks.

 Aekins made eight appearances for Penrith in the 2020 NRL season as the club won the Minor Premiership.
 He did not play in the 2020 finals series or Penrith's 2020 NRL Grand Final loss to Melbourne.

 Canberra Raiders

 He was then released by Penrith and signed a contract to join Canberra for the 2021 season.

 In round 6 of the 2021 NRL season, he made his debut for Canberra in their 35–10 loss against Parramatta.

 Aekins made seven appearances for Canberra in the 2021 NRL season as the club finished 10th and missed the finals.